 First, connect your store and import your product information to ShipBob’s dashboard.

 ShipBob’s order fulfilment software integrates with every major ecommerce solution, including Shopify, BigCommerce, WooCommerce, Magento, and Squarespace, so it takes just a few minutes to sync your store and import products and SKUs to the ShipBob dashboard.

 Once you connect your store to ShipBob, you need to send inventory to the fulfilment centres you would like to ship from.
 Once ShipBob receives your inventory, it is processed and stored in designated locations in bins, on shelves, or on pallets.

 Step 3: Receive an order

 When you connect your ecommerce store to ShipBob, every order a customer places will be automatically forwarded to ShipBob’s order management system, which will, in turn, assign it to the most strategic fulfilment centre based on inventory levels and the customer’s location.

 ShipBob will pick, pack, and ship the order, as well as provide you and your customer with an order tracking number so that they can check the order status themselves.
 Throughout this process, you can keep track of the progress of every order through the ShipBob dashboard.

 Having the right order management strategy and system in place can help prevent backordered items and angry customers.

 There are many order management systems on the market, and the right one for your business will depend on your size, needs, and goals.
-ShipBob empowers merchants of all sizes to not only manage orders but outsource the complete order fulfillment process, allowing you to focus on growing your business.
+ShipBob empowers merchants of all sizes to not only manage orders but outsource the complete order fulfilment process, allowing you to focus on growing your business.

-To learn more about ShipBob’s order management system and fulfillment services, click the button below.
+To learn more about ShipBob’s order management system and fulfilment services, click the button below.
 Check out the dashboard, tell us more about your ecommerce store, and see how a partnership with ShipBob can help you grow your business.